 Need some background on public submissions?
 Start with our introductory guide: Pending Queue

-When a user comes onto your platform to submit an event the public submission form only requires that they fill out three fields: Event Name, Description and Start Date.
+When a user comes onto your platform to submit an event, the public submission form, by default, only requires that they fill out three fields: Event Name, Description, and Start Date.

 We are often asked, “why are only three fields required?,” and the answer is very simple:

 1. Increasing the amount of required fields directly correlates to a decrease in the likelihood that a user will complete the submission process.
 Especially considering a user may be unsure what the best answer or selection may be for many items.

 2. These three fields technically communicate the only details needed for an event: What is it and when is it?
 There are several kinds of “events” that you can place on a calendar that don’t have a time or a physical location: All-day events, holidays, academic dates/deadlines, and closings.